grashooper/AdBlockHosts/BlockNewAds.md

-#summary What to do if you have ads in your favorite application?

-= Introduction =

 I get many emails about Apps that still display advertisements.
 But I don't have any time to help you to get rid of them.
 So please follow this guide.

 ## Guide